 '''

-primFloatToWord64Injective : \forall a b \rightarrow primFloatToWord64 a \equiv primFloatToWord64 b \rightarrow a \rightarrow \equiv b
+primFloatToWord64Injective : \forall a b \rightarrow primFloatToWord64 a \equiv primFloatToWord64 b \rightarrow a.

+\rightarrow \equiv b

 '''

 in the Properties module.
-These primitives can be used to define a decidable propositional equality with the --safe option.
+These primitives can be used to define a safe decidable propositional equality with the --safe option.
+The function primFloatToWord64 cannot be guaranteed to be consistent across backends, therefore relying on the specific result may result in inconsistencies.